 - Foo Fighters have "Stacked Actors", describing a Horrible Hollywood, and "Outside", inspired by Los Angeles and in particular Joe Walsh's ranch.

-- Van Halen's "Chinatown" is about the eponymous L.A. neighbourhood.
+- Van Halen's "Chinatown" is about the eponymous L.A. neighborhood.

 - Michigan - Sufjan Stevens made a 2003 Concept Album about the state.